NIKHILESH-GOUD/claude-project-/README.md

 ## Real-Time E-Commerce Intelligence Platform
 Real-time streaming analytics platform processing e-commerce events end-to-end from Kafka ingestion through Spark stream processing to a serving API and live dashboard.
-An end-to-end data platform that simulates a live online store and processes orders, clickstream, and inventory events in real time — built to demonstrate Data Engineering (Kafka, Spark Structured Streaming, Airflow), Data Analytics (dashboards, KPIs), and applied ML (demand forecasting) in one project.
+An end-to-end data platform that simulates a live online store and processes orders, clickstream, and inventory events in real time, built to demonstrate Data Engineering (Kafka, Spark Structured Streaming, Airflow), Data Analytics (dashboards, KPIs), and applied ML (demand forecasting) in one project.